daichupeng/ai_saw/README.md

 This game involves multiple AI agent (aka player) in a multi-round setup.
 Each of the players' purpose is to survive throught the round with minimum damage possible.

-Each player starts with X amount of health points (HP).
+5 players play the game.
+Each player starts with 7 amount of health points (HP).
 Each round can be passed by 1 of the following ways:
-- Cause total Y amount of HP of damage to 1 or more player
+- Cause total 6 amount of HP of damage to 1 or more player
 - 1 or more players loses all of their HP

 At each round, there are 2 phases: